 Koala populations are under increasing pressure across Australia.
 Threats to their long-term survival include habitat loss, climate change, vehicle strikes and dog attacks.
 Koala populations in NSW overall have declined by an estimated 26% in the last 15-20 years.

 However, Koalas in southwest Sydney are bucking the trend, and are actually on the increase.
 Southwest Sydney is the meeting point of Koala populations in the Wollondilly, Southern Highlands and Campbelltown – it is also an area of rising development as the human population of Sydney expands.

 Threats to the survival of the Koalas in Campbelltown therefore include loss of habitat to commercial and residential development, predation by domestic and feral animals, and motor vehicle fatalities.

 The project has a combined approach, delivering a plan for prioritising Koala habitat restoration work, as well as immediate on-ground outcomes through native plantings.

-A community planting event for Wild Koala Day is kicking off the project, with some 3,000 native trees, shrubs and grasses going into the ground at Cook Park in Ruse.
-This planting at Cook Park not only gives the local community a hands-on connection to nature, it will also strengthen the key Koala corridor between the vast Georges River wildlife corridor and Smiths Creek, which is Campbelltown’s largest urban bushland reserve.
+A community planting event for Wild Koala Day kicked off the project, with some 3,000 native trees, shrubs and grasses planted at Cook Park in Ruse.
+This planting gave the local community an opportunity for a hands-on connection to nature, and will also strengthen the key Koala corridor between the vast Georges River wildlife corridor and Smiths Creek, which is Campbelltown’s largest urban bushland reserve.
 The Campbelltown Council Bushcare Volunteers and other Council staff are committed to maintaining this site going forward.